Columbia Bar: Description

-In 1884, after decades of shipwrecks, the United States Corps of Engineers built the south jetty to keep the channel navigable.
+In 1884, after decades of shipwrecks, the U.S. Army Corps of Engineers built the south jetty to keep the channel navigable.
 In 1914, the north jetty was added.
 The third and final Jetty A was constructed later, with the modern system in place by 1939.
 The three jetties were repaired by the U.S. Army Corps of Engineers and private contractors between 2016 and 2025.

-The nearby United States Coast Guard Station Cape Disappointment, Washington, is renowned for operating in some of the roughest sea conditions in the world, and is home to the National Motor Lifeboat School.
-It is the only school for rough weather and surf rescue operation in the US, and is respected internationally as a center of excellence for heavy boat operations.
+The nearby United States Coast Guard Station Cape Disappointment, Washington, operates in some of the roughest sea conditions in the world, and is home to the National Motor Lifeboat School.
+It is the only school for rough weather and surf rescue operation in the US, and is a center for heavy boat operations.

 Approximately 16 bar pilots, earning about $180,000 per year, guide ships across the bar, often boarding ships by helicopter.

 They generally consider "the bar" to be the area between the north and south jetties and Sand Island (see detail of bathymetric map for locations of these).
 Over 700 people have drowned in the Columbia Bar and Bar Pilots are highly skilled and trained in navigating ships through the rough waters.

 The Columbia Bar is part of a set of major marine coastal hazards along the Pacific Northwest coast, including Cape Flattery at the northwest tip of the Olympic Peninsula and Cape Scott, which is at the north tip of Vancouver Island.
 Historically, the region's mariner's nickname was the Graveyard of the Pacific, and it is studded with thousands of shipwrecks.
 The "Graveyard" also includes the rocky, rugged shoreline of the west coast of Vancouver Island, the shores of the Olympic Peninsula, and the Strait of Juan de Fuca.